reportportal/kubernetes/reportportal/README.md

     - reportportal.k8.com
 ```

-4. Creation of ReportPortal data in PostgreSQL db required the ltree extension (all of this is a part of Migrations job).
+4. Creation of ReportPortal data in PostgreSQL db required the ltree extension installation.
 This, in turn, required Super user access to 'rpuser' (PostgreSQL user for ReportPortal database)

-Therefore, to change 'rpuser' to a superuser in PostgreSQL helm chart installation, do the following:
+Therefore, please change 'rpuser' to a superuser in PostgreSQL installed by Helm chart by doing the following:

 Get a shell to a running Postgresql container:
 ```